-The Pan Mine Project would be located on BLM-administered lands and consist of two primary open pits, four satellite pits, one heap leach pad and two rock disposal areas.
+The Pan Mine Project is proposed on BLM public lands and would consist of two primary open pits, four satellite pits, one heap leach pad and two rock disposal areas.
 The total surface disturbance would be approximately 3,204 acres.
 The projected mining period is 13 years, with associated construction, closure, reclamation and post-closure monitoring periods extending the project life to approximately 25 years.

-The DEIS describes four alternatives: the Proposed Action, the Waste Rock Disposal Site Design Alternative, the Southwest Power Line Alternative, and the No Action Alternative.
-The Waste Rock Disposal Site Design Alternative would result in a decrease of 79 acres of disturbance compared to the Proposed Action.
-It would also involve a more conventional waste rock disposal design and move waste rock away from more important greater sage-grouse habitat.
-The Southwest Power Line Alternative was developed to addresses concerns of potential impacts to greater sage-grouse from the Proposed Action power line.
-It is slightly further away and is less visible from two active greater sage-grouse leks.
+The Final EIS describes four alternatives: the Proposed Action, the Waste Rock Disposal Site Design Alternative, the Southwest Power Line Alternative, and the No Action Alternative.
+The Southwest Power Line Alternative was developed to avoid potential impacts to Greater Sage-Grouse from the Proposed Action power line.
+The Waste Rock Disposal Site Design Alternative would involve a conventional waste rock disposal design and move waste rock away from more important Greater Sage-Grouse habitat in order to minimize impacts.

 The agency preferred alternative is a combination of the Southwest Power Line Alternative and the Waste Rock Disposal Site Design Alternative.